Daly City, California

 Sunny Days: 260

 Daly City is a suburban, bedroom community.
-There are a couple shopping areas but no real downtown and so unless you get in your car you don’t have immediate access to a traditional city commercial district.
+There are a couple of shopping areas but no real downtown so unless you get in your car you don’t have immediate access to a traditional city commercial district.
 The lifestyle here is built around the family.
-Kids going to school, soccer, baseball and volleyball leagues.
-Going in to SF for bigger nights out.
-Families hitting up parks, the beach (surfing is legit in this area), the zoo in SF that is really close and generally just enjoying the fact that when you live in Daly City you are on the edge of the Pacific Ocean and the border of one of the most culturally interesting cities in the world.
+Kids go to school, soccer, baseball, and volleyball leagues.
+Going to SF for a bigger night out.
+Families hitting up parks, the beach (surfing is legit in this area), the zoo in SF that is close, and generally just enjoying the fact that when you live in Daly City you are on the edge of the Pacific Ocean and the border of one of the most culturally interesting cities in the world.

 Daly City has an odd structure for schools.
 Some of the city is in the South San Francisco School District and some are in the Jefferson Union District.
-It grades out at an average B+ on niche.com which means a number of schools come in as A’s, and are considered excellent options and some drop down to C’s.
-If you’re eyeballing the neighborhoods for better schools look to the West and South for the higher performing schools.
-It seems the closer to the Pacific and Pacifica/San Bruno borders you get the higher the ratings but there are exceptions so just keep an eye out for the high-performers if that’s one of your criterion’s for choosing.
+It grades out at an average B+ on niche.com which means several schools come in as A’s and are considered excellent options and some drop down to C’s.
+If you’re eyeballing the neighborhoods for better schools look to the West and South for the higher-performing schools.
+It seems the closer to the Pacific and Pacifica/San Bruno borders you get the higher the ratings but there are exceptions so just keep an eye out for the high-performers if that’s one of your criteria for choosing.

 Why You Should Move Here Now?